KaiyuWei/chat-box/README.md

 ## Improve the coding style, try to write shorter function.

+## When user click the send button, the button should turn to a "stop" button for terminating the process.

 ## Add real user auth system

 Add pages for user reigister and login.
 For now use Dummy user with id 1.